gboeing/ppd534/software/readme.md

 python -m ipykernel install --sys-prefix --name ppd534 --display-name "Python (ppd534)"
 ```

+Some of these steps take a long time to execute.
+Just let it run until it's done.
 You now have a conda environment with all the packages needed for this course, and a Jupyter kernel installed in the environment.

 ## How to run Jupyter